sanjeet05/node-elasticsearch/README.md

 ```

 ### Insert data to elasticsearch
-1. should be on root folder
+1. Should be on root folder
-2. run this command:
+2. Run this command:

 ```bash
 node main
 ```

-3. output can see to the terminal

-### Search a query to elasticsearch
+### Execute a search query to elasticsearch
-1. should be on root folder
+1. Should be on root folder
-2. run this command:
+2. Run this command:

 ```bash
 node search
 ```

-3. output can see to the terminal
+**Done!**